Travel guide

 Japan is one of those destinations that changes the perspective of those who visit it.
-Between Kyoto's ancient temples, Tokyo's futuristic neighborhoods, and Osaka's gastronomic energy, the country is a constant contrast that never ceases to surprise.
-But to enjoy it without stress, you need one basic thing from the start: internet connection.
+Between Kyoto's ancient temples, Tokyo's futuristic neighborhoods, and Osaka's culinary energy, the country is a constant contrast that never ceases to amaze.
+But to enjoy it stress-free, you need one basic thing from the very beginning: an internet connection.

-Unlike in many countries, in Japan you cannot buy a pre-paid SIM at any kiosk just by showing your passport.
-Local regulations have historically made it somewhat complicated to quickly get mobile data.
-This is where the eSIM becomes your best ally: you set it up from home, activate it as soon as you land, and that's it.
+Unlike many countries, in Japan you cannot buy a prepaid SIM card at any kiosk just by showing your passport.
+Local regulations have historically made it somewhat complicated to get mobile data quickly.
+This is where an eSIM becomes your best ally: you configure it from home, activate it as soon as you land, and you're ready to go.
 No queues, no paperwork, no surprises.

 Japan has one of the most advanced telecommunications infrastructures on the planet.
-The three major operators—NTT Docomo, SoftBank, and au (KDDI)—cover practically the entire national territory with high-speed 4G LTE networks, and the deployment of 5G in major cities is advancing at an accelerated pace.
-In practical terms, this means you will have signal almost everywhere: from the center of Tokyo to the rural villages of Nara prefecture.
+The three major operators—NTT Docomo, SoftBank, and au (KDDI)—cover virtually the entire national territory with high-speed 4G LTE networks, and 5G deployment in major cities is advancing at an accelerated pace.
+In practical terms, this means you will have signal almost everywhere: from the center of Tokyo to the rural towns of Nara Prefecture.

 However, for a foreign traveler, accessing that connectivity has not always been easy.
-Until a few years ago, the most common option was to rent a pocket WiFi at the airport or buy a data SIM in specialized stores.
-Both options have their drawbacks: the pocket WiFi is an extra device that you must carry and return, and physical tourist SIMs usually have usage restrictions or require in-person registration.
+Until a few years ago, the most common option was to rent a pocket WiFi at the airport or buy a data SIM card at specialized stores.
+Both options have their drawbacks: pocket WiFi is an extra device you have to carry and return, and physical tourist SIM cards usually have usage restrictions or require in-person registration.

-The eSIM has completely changed this landscape.
+eSIM has completely changed this landscape.
 Today you can contract your data plan before leaving home, download the profile to your smartphone, and have internet working in a matter of minutes after landing at Narita or Haneda airport.
-It is the most convenient method, usually the most economical, and also requires no additional hardware.
+It is the most convenient method, usually the most economical, and it also does not require any additional hardware.

 Another important advantage: with an eSIM, you keep your local phone number active (in physical SIM mode) while using the data from the Japanese eSIM.
 This way, you can receive calls from your bank, SMS verifications, and work messages without any problem.